Learn how to cut wood with a Cricut Maker with this simple video tutorial! Love the beautiful holiday stocking letters

 It’s officially here!
 My first holiday post of the year, and I couldn’t be happier about it!
-When Cricut first came out with the Cricut Maker, I wrote this post about the new cutting machine and I was soooo excited for the knife blade to come out!
+When Cricut first came out with the Cricut Machine, I wrote this post about the new cutting machine and I was soooo excited for the knife blade to come out!
 This was my first chance to use the new blade, while making a couple of holiday projects, and it did not disappoint.
-I’m going to show you how to cut wood with a Cricut Maker.
-If you don’t already have a Cricut Maker, you might want one after this post! lol.
+I’m going to show you how to cut wood with a Cricut Machine.
+If you don’t already have a Cricut Machine, you might want one after this post! lol.

 *This post was sponsored by Cricut.
 As always, opinions are 100% my own.
 For more information, please see my disclosure page.*